tmobile/magentaA11y/_checklist-web/progress-bar.md

   name:  |
     The progress bar's purpose is clear
   role:  |
-    It identifies itself as a progress bar or progress indicator
+    It identifies itself as some kind of progress indicator
   state:  |
-    It expresses its value if it dynamically changes
+    It expresses its current value if it dynamically changes

 gherkin-keyboard:
   - when:  |